mvdwetering/ynca/docs/PRACTICALITIES.md

 ### MAIN:HDMIOUT

-This seems to be how older receivers work.
+This seems to be how older receivers work like RX-A810.

 MAIN:HDMIOUT is an enum which can have values Off, OUT1, OUT2 and OUT1 + 2.
 I have only seen it for the MAIN zone, but in theory it could also apply to others